Self-triggered min-max DMPC for asynchronous multi-agent systems with communication delays: Introduction

+Another challenge is how to guarantee the robustness of the controlled nonlinear MAS when both additive disturbances and parametric uncertainties are presented.
+Min-max MPC has proven to be an effective method to address this problem \cite{limon2006input,lazar2008input}, where these two types of uncertainties can be tackled by minimizing the cost function related to the worst-case realizations of the uncertainties.
+To simultaneously overcome the above-mentioned challenges, we propose a self-triggered min-max DMPC for the nonlinear MAS.

-The main contributions of this work are threefold: \begin{itemize} \item A self-triggered min-max DMPC method is proposed for the dynamically decoupled asynchronous nonlinear MAS subject to {parametric uncertainties,} external disturbances and bounded time-varying delays.
-In this scheme, the distributed self-triggered scheduler can efficiently reduce the communication burden and the frequency of solving the corresponding optimization problems. \item A new consistency constraint that restricts the deviation between the predicted states and previously broadcast states is incorporated into the local optimization problem.
-Consequently, agents can achieve cooperation in the presence of time-varying communication delays. \item The proposed algorithm for asynchronous MAS is proven to be recursively feasible.
-The closed-loop system with time-varying delays is proven to be input-to-state practically stable (ISpS) at triggering instants. \end{itemize}
+The main contribution of this work is threefold. \begin{itemize} \item A self-triggered min-max DMPC method is proposed for the asynchronous nonlinear MAS subject to {parametric uncertainties,} external disturbances and bounded time-varying delays.
+The proposed method can considerably reduce the communication burden and the frequency of solving the optimization problems while attaining the control performance comparable to the periodic DMPC. \item A new consistency constraint that restricts the deviation between the current predicted and previously broadcast states is developed and incorporated into the local optimization problem.
+Consequently, agents achieve cooperation in the presence of time-varying delays. \item The recursive feasibility of the algorithm is analyzed and the sufficient condition on guaranteeing the feasibility is provided.
+The closed-loop MAS are proven to be input-to-state practically stable (ISpS) at triggering instants. \end{itemize}

-{The remainder of this paper} is organized as follows: Section~\ref{whl2-sec:2} describes the formation stabilization control problem of asynchronous nonlinear MAS.
+{The remainder of this paper} is organized as follows: Section~\ref{whl2-sec:2} describes the formation stabilization control problem of nonlinear MAS.
 In Section~\ref{whl2-sec:3}, the optimization problem and the self-triggered scheduler are presented.
 Section~\ref{whl2-sec:4} provides the theoretical analysis of the recursive feasibility and the closed-loop stability.
 The simulation study is conducted in Section~\ref{whl2-sec:5}.
 Finally, the conclusion is given in Section~\ref{whl2-sec:6}.